 These are the best travel movies ever (in my opinion).
 You can watch these films over & over again, and never get sick of them.
-Which ones are your favorites?
+Do you have any favorite travel movies?

-So here is my personal list of the Best Travel Movies of all time.
+Here is my personal list of the best travel movies of all time.

-Once I’ve finished watching any of these movies, I feel the instant urge to pack up everything and head out to explore the world.
-The best travel movies have always helped to inspire my own personal travel goals.
+Once I’ve finished watching any of these films, I feel the instant urge to pack up everything and head out to explore the world.
+Great travel movies like these have helped inspire my own personal travel goals over the years.

 Just make sure to get off that couch and experience the real thing once in a while, because no matter how good these movies are, they can never replicate the incredible experiences of actual world travel…

 The Motorcycle Diaries is one of my favorite movies of all time.
-It’s about the true story of two medical students embarking on a 5 month motorcycle trip across South America in order to use their medical training to volunteer for a remote leper colony along the Amazon river.
-The film is based on the personal journals of latin American revolutionary Che Guevara, and highlights the freedom, adventure, and personal discovery that is part of the travel experience.
-It’s a beautiful movie about one of the most influential people to have ever lived, whether you think his influence was good or bad is up to you.
-If you haven’t seen this yet, watch it now.
+The true story of two medical students embarking on a five month motorcycle trip across South America in order to use their medical training to volunteer for a remote leper colony along the Amazon river.

 Que Tan Lejos (How Much Further) is set in Ecuador, as Esperanza and Tristeza try to get from the capital city of Quito to the town of Cuenca.
 It is normally a 5 hour bus ride.
 The two women decide to hitchhike when local strikes force their bus to stop.
 One girl is a local trying to stop the love of her life from getting married, while the other is a tourist from Spain.
 Along the way, they learn from each other while meeting interesting people who help them re-evaluate the purpose of their journeys.
 The film is filled with beautiful scenery from Ecuador, and gives an authentic portrayal of life in that country.